Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ```

 An issue was found when the user doesn't enter a number and just keys *return*.
 No value is passed to the application.
-This bypasses the validate_player_count() function so doesn't allow for the input to be validated.
+The application crashes as it bypasses the `validate_player_count()` function therefore preventing input from being validated.

 *Terminal output*